Big Mac

-The Big Mac is a brand of cheeseburger sold by the international fast food restaurant chain McDonald's.
-It was introduced by a Greater Pittsburgh area franchisee in 1967 and expanded nationwide in 1968, and is widely regarded as the company's flagship product.
+The Big Mac is a brand of hamburger sold by the international fast food restaurant chain McDonald's.
+It was introduced by a Greater Pittsburgh area franchisee in 1967 and expanded nationwide in 1968, and is regarded as McDonald's flagship product.

-The hamburger features a three-slice sesame-seed bun containing two beef patties, one slice of cheese, shredded lettuce, pickles, minced onions, and a thousand island-type dressing advertised as "special sauce".
+The Big Mac features a three-slice sesame-seed bun containing two beef patties, one slice of cheese, shredded lettuce, pickles, minced onions, and "special sauce" similar to thousand island dressing.
 Seasonal and regional variants have been offered, including chicken versions.

 The Big Mac is known worldwide and often used as a symbol of American capitalism and decadence.
 The Economist has used it as a reference point for comparing the cost of living in different countries – the Big Mac Index – as it is so widely available and is comparable across markets.

 History

 The Big Mac was created by Jim Delligatti, who stated later he did not invent the Big Mac but merely copied the double deck hamburger marketed by the Big Boy hamburger chain since the 1940s.
-Mr. Delligatti operated several McDonald's restaurants in the Pittsburgh area.
+Delligatti operated several McDonald's restaurants in the Pittsburgh area.
 It was created in the kitchen of Delligatti's first McDonald's franchise, located on McKnight Road in suburban Ross Township.